philipojones/newuyd/README_BACKEND.md

-# United Youth Developers (UYD) FastAPI Backend
+# United Youth Developers (UYD) Full-Stack Server

-This is the FastAPI backend for the United Youth Developers website, providing REST API endpoints for programs, events, news, and site statistics.
+This is the complete FastAPI server for the United Youth Developers website, providing both the website frontend (HTML templates) and REST API backend on the same port.

 ## Features

+- **Website Frontend**: HTML templates served via Jinja2
-- **Programs Management**: CRUD operations for youth development programs
+- **REST API**: CRUD operations for programs, events, news, and site statistics
-- **Events Management**: Event creation, retrieval, and management
-- **News Articles**: Article management system
-- **Site Statistics**: Dynamic site stats for the frontend
+- **Static Files**: CSS, JS, and images served automatically
 - **SQLite Database**: Lightweight database for development and small-scale deployment
 - **CORS Support**: Configured for frontend integration